Seblax/trashcan-plugin/README.md

 - ✅ Add a trash can GUI with a command or item
 - 🧹 Instantly delete items by placing them inside
-- 🔒 Optional permissions for who can use the trash can
-- 🎨 Fully customizable messages and interface
 - 🌍 Supports multiple Minecraft versions (1.xx+)

 ## 📦 Installation